swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 The transformation of functions with a property-wrapped parameter will be performed as such:

-1. The argument label will remain unchanged.
+* The argument label will remain unchanged.
-2. The parameter name will be prefixed with an underscore.
+* The parameter name will be prefixed with an underscore.
-3. The type of the parameter will be the backing property-wrapper type.
+* The type of the parameter will be the backing property-wrapper type.
-4. A local computed property representing the `wrappedValue` of the innermost property wrapper will be synthesized with the same name as the original, unprefixed parameter name.
+* A local computed variable representing the `wrappedValue` of the innermost property wrapper will be synthesized with the same name as the original, unprefixed parameter name.
 If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the mutability of the composed setter is `nonmutating`.
 The mutability computation is specified in the [appendix](#appendix).
-5. If the outermost property wrapper defines a `projectedValue` property with a `nonmutating` getter, a local computed property representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
-If the outermost `projectedValue` defines a setter, a setter for the local computed property will be synthesized if the `projectedValue` setter is `nonmutating`.
+* If the outermost property wrapper defines a `projectedValue` property with a `nonmutating` getter, a local computed variable representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
+If the outermost `projectedValue` defines a setter, a setter for the local computed variable will be synthesized if the `projectedValue` setter is `nonmutating`.

 Consider the following function which has a parameter with the `@Traceable` property wrapper attached: